pupilfirst/wd301-scripts/react-router/path-params/README.md

 export default TaskListPage;
 ```

-Next, we will updated the Task component, to include links to the task details page for each and every task.
+Next, we will update the Task component, to include links to the task details page for each and every task.
 Update the `Task.tsx` component as below:

 ```tsx
 import "./TaskCard.css";